puzzle/kubernetes-techlab/labs/07_troubleshooting_ops.md

 ## Watch Logfiles

-Logfiles of a POD can with shown with the following Command:
+Logfiles of a pod can with shown with the following command:

 ```bash
 $ kubectl logs [POD] --namespace [TEAM]-dockerimage
 ```

-The Parameter `-f` allows you to follow the Logfile (same as `tail -f`).
-With this, Logfiles are Streamed and new Entries are shown directly
+The parameter `-f` allows you to follow the logfile (same as `tail -f`).
+With this, logfiles are streamed and new entries are shown directly

-When a POD is in State **CrashLoopBackOff** it means, that even after some Restarts, the POD could not be started successfully.
-Even if the Pod is not running, Logfiles can be viewed with the following Command:
+When a pod is in State **CrashLoopBackOff** it means, that even after some restarts, the pod could not be started successfully.
+Even if the pod is not running, logfiles can be viewed with the following command:

  ```bash